One Apple iPad, charger, and a case are loaned to the student.

 The district has certain restrictions in place on district-owned devices to protect students.
 This allows us to provide a safe environment as well as a consistent environment across all students.
 This would not be possible with personally owned devices.

 This agreement covers the iPad loaned to the student against all incidental damage or loss over $50.
-Accessories (charger and case) and damages valued at less than $50 are NOT covered and are the sole responsibility of the student.
+Accessories (cables, charger, and/or case) and damages valued at less than $50 are NOT covered and are the sole responsibility of the student.
 The coverage is 24 hours per day.
 NEGLECT/ABUSE IS NOT COVERED.
 The Technology Protection Plan will only cover two incidences per school year.
-Please refer to your Technology Protection Plan Agreement for additional details and plan specifics.
+Please refer to the Technology Protection Plan Agreement under the DOCUMENTS menu for additional details and plan specifics.

-Parents/guardians can pay either online through MyPaymentsplus.com (available June 1 – August 27, 2021) or by check in the school office.
+Parents/guardians may pay either online through MyPaymentsplus.com (available June 1 through the first full week of school) or by check in the school office.
 If paying by check, please make sure to include your student’s ID number and TPP on the memo line.
 If paying for the Technology Protection Plan for more than one child on a check, please make sure to include the student ID number for each child.